-Sell out Audience expected once again at the 11th Annual Viability & Planning Conference on 27th September #LD Events
+Sell out Audience expected once again at the 14th Annual Viability & Planning Conference on 23rd November

 Must attend event for those involved with a Resi Planning Permission #viabilityevent

-Record Audience from across the country expected at 11th Annual Development Viability Conference
+Big Audience from across the country expected at 14th Annual Development Viability Conference

-This hugely popular Annual Conference is now in it's 11th year and is long established as a must attend event with Developers and Local Authorities from across the UK.
+This hugely popular Annual Conference is now in it's 14th year and is long established as a must attend event with Developers and Local Authorities from across the UK.
 It is by far the largest and longest running event on Residential Development Planning in the UK and attracts a sell out audience each year.
-We expect huge popularity again in 2018 so please book early to guarantee your places.

 Ian Anderson, Executive Director, Iceni Projects

 The Changes to plan making – How are things set up currently, what is working well and not so well, and how do Government proposals change the process?

 Where we are with Local Plans, Neighbourhood Plans & Strategic Plans?

 What is the latest in Developer Contributions, CIL and s106?
 Where is this now heading?

 Claire Dutch, Partner – Co-Head of Planning, Ashurst